statech/ggutils/README.md

 ### Add elements

 Functions in this category will add elements to an existing ggplot2 object.
-One good example is an implementation of add text to a plot in a similar way to `graphics::legend()`.
+One good example is an implementation of adding text to a plot in a similar way to `graphics::legend()`.
 In particular, with the help of `gg_retrieve_range()`, axis range of an existing ggplot2 object can be conveniently retrieved and furthered used in the implementation of text location that is specified by